benhoskings/babushka/README.markdown

       requires 'gems installed', 'vhost enabled', 'webserver running', 'migrated db' end

-... you just need to satisfy those four requirements.
-Each of which depend on a few other things, and so on.
-So 'vhost enabled' from above:
+... there are four requirements (maybe more, for your app - just tack them on).
+Each one depends on a few other things, and so on.
+So `vhost enabled` from above:

     dep 'vhost enabled' do
       requires 'vhost configured'